ayemen28191/Mr-199-app-Pro-/replit.md

 - **Asset optimization** for production performance

 The application follows modern full-stack development practices with type safety, proper separation of concerns, and scalable architecture patterns suitable for construction project management workflows.

+## Recent Changes

+### July 29, 2025
+- ✓ Fixed database connection issues and resolved all TypeScript errors
+- ✓ Added data validation constraints to prevent duplicates:
+  - Project names must be unique across the system
+  - Worker names must be unique across the system
+  - Fund transfer numbers must be unique when provided
+- ✓ Updated API endpoints with proper error messages in Arabic
+- ✓ Enhanced storage interface with validation methods
+- ✓ Successfully tested all duplicate prevention functionality